- Why bother with the total addressable market?

 - average order value.

-In order to estimate b2b TAM, first examine the current customers of the company.
+To estimate b2b TAM, first examine the current customers of the company.
 You need to evaluate:

 - How often during the year does each group of customers place an order?